Don Lemon to return to CNN, undergo ‘formal training’

 NEW YORK (AP) — CNN anchor Don Lemon will return to work Wednesday and will receive “formal training” in the aftermath of his on-air comments about Republican presidential candidate Nikki Haley, network CEO Chris Licht said in an email to employees Monday night.

-The memo, as reported by CNN Business, did not specify what the training would entail.
+The memo, obtained by The Associated Press, did not specify the training.
 Licht added that it was important to him that the network “balances accountability with … fostering a culture in which people can own, learn and grow from their mistakes.”

 Lemon has not been on the air since Thursday, when he said the 51-year-old Haley was not “in her prime” during the broadcast of “CNN This Morning.”
 Lemon and fellow hosts Poppy Harlow and Kaitlan Collins had been discussing Haley’s suggestion that politicians over 75 should be subject to mandatory mental competency tests.

 “Nikki Haley isn’t in her prime, sorry,” Lemon said, explaining why he was “uncomfortable” with the age discussion.
-“When a woman is considered to be in her prime — in her 20s, 30s and maybe her 40s.”about the ages of politicians he said that the 51-year-old Haley was not “in her prime.”
+He said a woman is considered to be in her prime in her 20s, 30s and maybe her 40s.
+Haley is 51.

 He was challenged by Harlow, who tried to clarify what Lemon was referencing: “I think we need to qualify.
 Are you talking about prime for childbearing or are you talking about prime for being president?”